The Lora M. Robins Library includes 7,000+ titles on a range of subjects, including:

 The Special Collections include rare books, botanical art, sculptures, photographs, herbaria and the Lewis Ginter Botanical Garden Archives.
 Among these are 35,000 photographic slides of Virginia wildflowers, captured by local conservationist Newton Ancarrow.
 Some of these slides are digitally accessible via the Ancarrow Wildflower Digital Archive, a collaborative project of Lewis Ginter Botanical Garden and the Virginia Commonwealth University Libraries and VCU Rice Rivers Center.
 Special Collections items do not circulate; to view these materials in the library, please contact the librarian.

 Drop-in questions are welcome, but we recommend scheduling an appointment for complex research requests.
-You can reach the library and archives manager, Katarina Spears, at the extension or email address below.
+You can reach the Director of Library and Archives, Carissa Elder, at the extension or email address below.